omise/challenges/README.md

 **You cannot:**
 - Change existing behaviors.
 - Change the API server.
-- Change from JSX to other language.
+- Change from JS to other language.

 **In the other hand, feel free to:**
 - Improve the design to have better UI and UX.